Students in the Faculty of Physical Sciences and Engineering (FPSE) have fantastic prospects after graduation.

 We operate a vigorous programme of engagement with employers, including our annual Engineering and Technology Careers Fair in February.
 Throughout the year we support a full programme of employer visits, sponsored events and activities, ensuring that our students are aware and informed of the opportunities available to them.
 We have interactions with around 300 companies each year, including our Affiliate and Laureate companies, with whom we have close partner relationships.
 We advertise over 400 technology positions every year, directly to our students and alumni (soton-login only).
 For further information contact Joyce Lewis, Careers Hub Director.

-ECS is currently ranked first equal in the UK for graduate employability in Electronics and Electrical Engineering, and second equal for Computer Science.
+ECS is currently ranked first in the UK for graduate employability in Computer Science and first equal in Electronics and Electrical Engineering (Complete University Guide 2017).
 These are excellent results, reflecting the very high regard that employers have for our graduates.
 The majority of ECS graduates take up high-quality roles in the technology industry, as software engineers, app or Web developers, technology analysts, design engineers, systems engineers, or power engineers, working in leading technology-based multinationals or recent start-ups from London’s Tech City, in government departments and organizations, online retailers, innovative energy and transport providers, and the technology departments of City finance houses.
 Read more about our graduates.
 Our Physics and Astronomy students are also highly ranked for graduate employability and take up roles in the space, energy, and finance industry, as well as undertaking PhD research and joining the teaching profession.

 Our students join us with high expectations of their futures - you can hear some of them talking about this in our video